Wisconsin's 97th Assembly district

-The 97th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southeastern Wisconsin, the district currently encompasses parts of central and western Waukesha County, including much of the city of Waukesha and the western half of the village of Waukesha, and the villages of Dousman and North Prairie.
-The seat is held by Republican Scott Allen since January 2015.
+The 97th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southeastern Wisconsin, the district comprises much of the west half of Waukesha County and parts of eastern Jefferson County.
+It includes the city of Delafield and the villages of Dousman, Eagle, North Prairie, Oconomowoc Lake, Palmyra, Sullivan, and Wales.
+The seat is held by Republican Cindi Duchow, since January 2025; Duchow previously represented the 99th district from 2015 to 2025.

 The 97th Assembly district is located within Wisconsin's 33rd Senate district, along with the 98th and 99th Assembly districts.